Reconciliation in NetSuite: The 10-Minute Guide

-But NetSuite, being one of the most robust accounting tools worldwide, has made it easier for accounting professionals to reduce time on data entry.
+But NetSuite, one of the most robust accounting tools worldwide, has made it easier for accounting professionals to reduce time on data entry.
 The Intelligent Transaction Match capabilities translate into less time analyzing each bank line.
-Both Netsuite and user-created rules can speed up the initial reconciliation and overall payment process.
+Netsuite and user-created rules can speed up the initial reconciliation and payment process.

 Does NetSuite Have Reconciliation Tools?